-CrossFit is an overall fitness regimen that is built on “constantly varied, functional movement at high intensity.”
+At it’s most simple definition, CrossFit is a strength and conditioning program.
+It is whole-body fitness regimen that is built on “constantly varied, functional movement at high intensity.”
 Let’s take a look at those three aspects.

 This means that we are always mixing things up.
 Mixing up the type of exercise (mode) and the duration (time).
 CrossFit has pulled together the best practices of a broad range of sports to create an overall fitness that does not specialize in any one thing, but does not lack in anything either.